-Guests should allow at least 2.5 hours for their visit to Plimoth Plantation.
+Guests should allow at least 2.5 hours for their visit to Plimoth Patuxet.
 A full day can be spent visiting all of our sites.

 What are the museum's operating hours?

-Plimoth Plantation is open seven days a week, from late March through the Sunday after Thanksgiving.
+Plimoth Patuxet is open seven days a week, from mid-April through the Sunday after Thanksgiving.
 For more detailed information about our operating hours, please see our Hours & Pricing page.
-Please note, while the Visitor Center at Plimoth Plantation is open 9-5, our living history sites open at 9:15 and the last tickets are sold about 30 minutes prior to closing.
-Tickets are sold up to 15 minutes prior to closing for Plimoth Grist Mill and our waterfront exhibit- Should I Stay or Should I Go?
+Please note, while the Visitor Center at Plimoth Patuxet is open 9-5, our living history sites open at 9:15 and the last tickets are sold about 30 minutes prior to closing.
+Tickets are sold up to 15 minutes prior to closing for Plimoth Grist Mill and Mayflower II.

 Where should I park?

-At Plimoth Plantation, plenty of free parking is available in our main lot, overflow lot, and bus lot.
+At Plimoth Patuxet, plenty of free parking is available in our main lot, overflow lot, and bus lot.
 There is metered parking at the Plymouth waterfront when you visit the waterfront exhibit.
-As of fall 2018, parking is limited at Plimoth Grist Mill lot, but street parking can be found on Summer Street.
+There is free public parking at the Plimoth Grist Mill lot and street parking can be found on Summer Street.
 For details, please see our Parking & Accessibility page.

 How will I know where to go once I arrive?

-When you buy your ticket at Plimoth Plantation, you will receive a self-guided tour map.
-Your self-guided tour begins in the Visitor Center with a brief orientation program.
+When you buy your ticket at Plimoth Patuxet, you will receive a self-guided tour map in the visitor center.

 At Plimoth Grist Mill, you will receive a site map when you buy your ticket.
 Your tour is self-guided as you interact with our knowledgeable staff.